Per User Pricing for SaaS: the Best Way to Kill your Growth

 saas using per user pricing

-Enterprise SaaS companies typically focus on larger customers, and it only makes sense.
-By targeting larger customers, they can tap into a greater pool of potential users, leading to increased revenue, especially when they charge based on the number of users.
+Enterprise SaaS companies usually prioritize larger customers, and for good reason.
+By targeting such customers, they can tap into a broader pool of potential users, resulting in increased revenue, particularly when they charge based on user count.

 📚 Recommended reading